daattali/daattali.github.io/_posts/2015-04-23-shinyjs-r-package.md

-There is something to be said about the fact that the pure Shiny functions are safer and more strict, but I personally like having the extra flexibility sometimes, even though the `text` function feels like it doesn't really follow Shiny's patterns.
-I still use the Shiny functions often, but I find `text` useful as well.
+There is something to be said about the fact that the pure Shiny functions are safer and more strict, but I personally like having the extra flexibility sometimes, even though the `html` function feels like it doesn't really follow Shiny's patterns.
+I still use the Shiny functions often, but I find `html` useful as well.

 ### shiny::observeEvent vs shinyjs::onclick